eurec4a/flight-phase-separation/README.md

 Flight segments need not be unique or complete: a given time during a flight may belong to any number of segments or none at all.
-Segments may overlap (i.e. a segment of kind `circling` may include several segments of kind `circle`) although a time window should belong to only one segment of a given kind.
+Segments may overlap (i.e. a segment of kind `circling` may include several segments of kind `circle`).

-### Primary flight segment kinds
+Following are names of segments assembled from a range of platforms describing broad sampling strategies.
-Data providers are encouraged to use following the segment kinds to describe broad flight phases.
+Data providers are encouraged to use these names, especially those in the first, where applicable.
-Reporting and validation tools within this repo will be based on this list.
-Each segment should include only one of the following in its list of kinds.
+Feel free to add the the list (e.g. with a Github pull request) if needed.

+### Common vocabulary - broad sampling strategy
+The following describe broad sampling goals.
+Many will contain subsets e.g. `cloud` segments will likely contain `subcloud layer` and `cloud layer` segments.
 * ground
+* transit
 * circle
 * cloud
 * calibration
 * profile
-* level
 * axbt
 * rectangle
 * sawtooth
 * racetrack
 * clover

-### Secondary flight segment kinds
-Segments may be of arbitrary kind; where the following kind labels are applicable data providers are encouraged to use the same kinds across platforms.
+### Common vocabulary - subsets/refinements and super-sets
 * circling: describes multiple consecutive circles.
-* profile-upward: provides further detail for `profile` segments
+* profile upward: provides further detail for `profile` segments
-* profile-downward: provides further detail for `profile` segments
+* profile downward: provides further detail for `profile` segments

 The following kinds describe level flight legs sampling atmospheric structure:
 * surface level